Digital preservation is an ongoing process to ensure your data remains accessible over time, regardless of changes in file formats and technologies.

 Because digital preservation is often not something that life sciences organisations consider, there are a few questions you should think about:

-- How would you find records that are 7/15/25 years old in your organization today?
+- How would you find records that are 7/15/25 years old in your organisation today?
 Unfortunately, this is unlikely to be a simple search, especially when you consider these records are likely to be across a mix of paper AND electronic documents.

 - Can you access them?
 Is the system used to generate the data still in use?